Program

 Moderator : Sunny Attarde, Electric Vehicle Expert, CSA Group

-NEVI (National Electric Vehicle Instrastructure Program), CFI (Charging and Fueling Infrastructure), and You : Lessons Learned for Canada : Mike Frisina, Public Policy Manager, ChargePoint
+NEVI (National Electric Vehicle Insfrastructure Program), CFI (Charging and Fueling Infrastructure), and You : Lessons Learned for Canada : Suzanne Goldberg, Senior Director Public Policy, North America, ChargePoint

-Charging and Hydrogen Refuelling Infrastrcuture Initative: Melissa Chow, Director, Investments, Canada Infrastructure Bank
+Charging and Hydrogen Refuelling Infrastructure Initiative: Melissa Chow, Director, Investments, Canada Infrastructure Bank

 State of Public EV Charging Experiences in North America and Impacts on Policy Decisions: Simon Ouellette, CEO, ChargeHub